lolli42/dbdoctor/README.md

 * It's probably not a bad idea to look at not-yet done upgrade wizards before using the extensions CLI command.

+* [!!!]
+Run the reference index updater when this command finished!
+It is very likely it will update something since.
+A clean reference index becomes more and more important with younger core versions.
+Reminder: command `bin/typo3 referenceindex:update`.

 # Usage